eusaylah/vATM/README.md

 ### Contents

+Chapter 2 contains provisions and procedures regarding safety management of the air traffic services.
 Chapter 3 contains provisions and procedures applicable to air traffic flow management.
 Chapter 4 contains general provisions and procedures applicable to the air traffic services.
 Chapter 6 contains provisions and procedures applicable to departing and arriving aircraft.